AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

    |                                                     |                                                      |
    +-----------------------------------------------------+------------------------------------------------------+

+:numref:`fig:basics:growbox_comparison`
-The table above (:ref:`comparing growing cell-type and face-type tile boxes<fig:basics:growbox_comparison>`) illustrates an example :cpp:`growntilebox`.
+illustrates an example of :cpp:`growntilebox`.
 These functions in :cpp:`MFIter` return :cpp:`Box` by value.
 There are two ways of using these functions.